dizcza/pytorch-mighty/README.md

 # pytorch-mighty

 The Mighty Monitor Trainer for your pytorch models.
+Powered by [Visdom](https://github.com/facebookresearch/visdom).

+Requires Python 3.6+

 ### Quick start

 1. Install [pytorch](https://pytorch.org/)
 2. `$ pip install pytorch-mighty`
-3. `$ visdom -port 8097` - start visdom server on port 8097
+3. `$ python -m visdom.server -port 8097` - start visdom server on port 8097
 4. In a separate terminal, run `python examples.py`
 5. Navigate to http://localhost:8097 to see the training progress.
 6. Check-out more examples on [http://85.217.171.57:8097](http://85.217.171.57:8097/).
 Give your browser a few minutes to parse the json data.